gavinlyonsrepo/RpiMotorLib/README.md

 (and drop-in replacements in many applications) [pololu product 1182](https://www.pololu.com/product/1182)

-The L298N code should work with a L9110S or similar cofigured H-bridge modules/circuits
+The L298N code should work with a L9110S or similar configured H-bridge modules/circuits

 The Servo code should on any servo that I am of aware of.